-As it will take some time for the national Code of Practice for Native Seed Management to be developed and adopted by the sector, it seems advisable to begin with the Code of Practice being voluntary, to allow time for the sector to get used to it.
-Once the sector understands the benefits the national Code of Practice for Native Seed Management brings to the sector, the sector may decide to make it mandatory.
+As it will take some time for the national Code of Practice for Native Seed Management to be developed and adopted by the sector, it seems advisable to begin with the Code of Practice being voluntary, to allow time for the sector to become accustomed to it.
+Once the sector understands the benefits of the national Code of Practice, the sector may decide to make it mandatory.